 Use a litter mat

-Another solution is trying a litter mat.
+Try a litter mat.
 These mats are typically made of plastic or silicone and are designed to help trap loose litter particles.
 Simply place the mat outside the entrance to the litter box, so that your cat has to walk over it to get into and out of the box.
 These mats have a texture that is designed to wipe your cat’s paws clean and catch litter, so it is easy to then dispose the litter the mat catches.
+Every week, you might have to empty the mat, and every couple of weeks, it will need a clean.
 These mats come in a variety of styles and colors and are a cheap purchase that can make a big positive impact on tracking and litter on your cat’s paws.

 Keep your cat’s paws clean

 If your cat allows, you can also wipe your cat’s paws and pads regularly with a warm, damp washcloth.
 By using the towel wrap technique described above, you can clean your kitty’s paws regularly, making sure to gently wipe kitty litter away from the top of your cat’s paw and paw pad, and clean in between the toes.
 Doing this often can help prevent major discomfort in your cat and possibly having to visit the vet if a problem becomes serious enough.